 - Too slow – less a signal, more how to stay safe – nose down to stay in your chosen speed range.
 The winch operator should interpret this as “too slow” and increase the winch speed for you.
 Prepare to pull back to the normal climb attitude.

-Climbing and Release
+Upper Launch and Release

 As you reach the top, the climb rate will decrease, and speed may increase.
 The wings are highly loaded at this point.
 You will not feel it, because the glider is still attached to the cable which is taking the strain.
 Beware over-speeding if you want to keep the wings attached.
 Release the tension in the cable by easing down to the normal attitude and quickly releasing the cable, with two pulls to be sure.